Visitor restrictions are still in place across our hospital and residential care facilities due to the coronavirus (COVID-19) pandemic.

 If you are planning a visit it is important you are aware of our entry requirements and consider alternatives such as phone calls and video chat.
-Visitor restrictions may change rapidly in the event of an outbreak.
+Visitor restrictions may change rapidly in the event of a COVID-19 outbreak.

 Screening and entry requirements

 Please see below a summary of the visitor guidelines at Maryborough Hospital and our Residential Aged Care communities in Avoca, Dunolly and WattleRise Maryborough.